ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin-oiosaml3-std.md

 <!--
 {
-    "title":  "Connect to NemLog-in with SAML 2.0 (Legacy standard configuration)", "description":  "Legacy guide for configuring NemLog-in OIOSAML 3.0.3 using the standard SAML 2.0 settings in FoxIDs.", "ogTitle":  "Connect to NemLog-in with SAML 2.0 (Legacy standard configuration)", "ogDescription":  "Legacy guide for configuring NemLog-in OIOSAML 3.0.3 using the standard SAML 2.0 settings in FoxIDs.", "ogType":  "article",
+    "title":  "Connect to NemLog-in with SAML 2.0 (Legacy standard configuration)", "description":  "Legacy guide for configuring NemLog-in (OIOSAML 3.0.3) with the standard SAML 2.0 settings in FoxIDs.", "ogTitle":  "Connect to NemLog-in with SAML 2.0 (Legacy standard configuration)", "ogDescription":  "Legacy guide for configuring NemLog-in (OIOSAML 3.0.3) with the standard SAML 2.0 settings in FoxIDs.", "ogType":  "article",
     "ogImage":  "/images/foxids_logo.png",
     "twitterCard":  "summary_large_image",